kennedysgarage/kennedysgarage/_posts/2015-03-16-global-entry-photo.md

 <p>While going through customs and immigration at MCO I was able to skip the long line and go straight to the Global Entry kiosks.
 I scanned my passport, answered some quick questions, and took a photo.</p>

 <p>As you can from the photo below the U.S. Government did not build this machine for tall people (I am 6'6") or little people.
 I know tall people don't normally bitch about accessibility for our height, but why should I have to lean down to get my whole face in the photo.
-My wife got mad at me in fear that we would not be aloud through.
+My wife got mad at me in fear that we would not be allowed through.
 When we approached the finial station for getting back in the country the guy looked at the photo and then looked up at me and just rolled his eyes.</p>

 <figure class="center">
 <img src="/assets/posts/global-entry-photo/photo.jpg"/>